lumo-cha/datastructures-linkedlists/README.md

 You can use `driver.py` to test your implementation. `main()` is predefined and contains comments about the expected output from your code.
 If you want to write custom tests you can modify `yourtests()` or create your own function.

+## Hints
+It is very useful to draw diagrams of linked lists, nodes and arrows, to understand what changes you need to make for a specific operation.
+For example, if you want to understand how to implement `insert()` then draw a linked list and walk through each operation that needs to be performed.